isabelle-pundix/FXSwap-TokenList/README.md

-## FX Swap Token List
+## MarginX Token List
-FX Swap Token List is a specification for list of token metadata (e.g. address and decimals) that can be used by dApp interface.
+MarginX Token List is a specification for list of token metadata (e.g. address and decimals) that can be used by dApp interface.

-This repository is a comprehensive collection of tokens on FX Swap.
+This repository is a comprehensive collection of tokens on MarginX.

 Token logos are stored according to their f(x) EVM address under the `Tokens/` directory and the images are stored in the format `<Token-Address>/logo.png`.